 With Tally Pays, Tally takes an aggressive approach to paying down your debt.
 Whenever possible, the app will make payments all the way up to the full amount of your credit line.
 So the more proactive you are about paying down your Tally balance, the faster you’ll pay off your total credit card debt.
 Plus, since Tally guarantees a lower interest rate than your credit cards, you’ll be saving money along the way.

-A less appealing service than Tally Pays, You Pay is another solution offered by the Tally app.
+A less appealing service than Tally Pays, You Pay is another tool offered by the Tally app.
 With You Pay, the user is still responsible for making their own credit card payments – but they can use Tally as an intermediary to make all payments through one app.

 If you always pay your card balance in full to avoid interest, then Tally won’t be able to save you money.
 The app is best suited for those who carry a balance month to month – especially those with a large debt to pay off.